 In addition, CES® designees are required to obtain twenty hours of 1031 exchange continuing education every two years.
 Only courses approved by the FEA may be counted toward this requirement.

-All managing officers of Realty Exchange Corporation hold the prestigious Certified Exchange Specialist® designation.
+Multiple managing officers of Realty Exchange Corporation hold the prestigious Certified Exchange Specialist® designation.

 Exchangers and their advisers can be assured that the first priority of Realty Exchange Corporation is the security and safety of exchange escrow funds.